-This is something you can easily get accustomed with.
+This is something you can easily get accustomed to.
 Based on the daylight source you will know how to shade the castle’s buildings.
-Very simple ideas about how to shade any object are in warming up exercise section.
+Very simple ideas about how to shade any object are in the warming up exercise section.

 Click on the images to enlarge and see how I worked out the parts of the castle.
 I used simple strokes (as usual), crossing or lining up on each other to get a darker tone.

 When you draw the roof pattern, just shade the roof first, and then with a sharp pencil, make crossing lines resembling the roof tiles.
 Draw these lines gently, they must look almost like a shade.
 A good example of roof tiles is the gate-roof on this castle It should look like this or better.